System-Electronics-Org/meta-sysele-h15-5.15.32/README.md

 #### Option A: Using Prebuilt Images

-If using prebuilt images, serve directly from the downloaded directory:
+**Note**: If using prebuilt images, serve directly from the downloaded directory (unzip the release file only if you didn't it already for the "SPI Flash programming"):

 ```bash
 cp astrial-h15-yocto-build-<version>.zip meta-sysele-bsp/scripts/